-During the first three months of 2023, the company's exposure to concentration risk by sector through its Portfolio Investments changed as follows:
+During the first six months of 2023, the company's exposure to concentration risk by sector through its Portfolio Investments changed as follows:

-- Asset management sector increased primarily due to unrealized gains on TopCo LP Class A and Class B Limited Partnership Interests. - Food and agriculture sector decreased primarily due to the repayment of the AFGRI International Facility. - Financial services sector increased primarily due to an unrealized gain on Helios Fund IV and capitalized interest on the Digital Venture Facilities. - Infrastructure sector decreased primarily due to the repayment of the CIG Loan. - Insurance sector increased primarily due to the funding of a capital call to Helios Fund IV during the quarter.
+- Asset management sector increased primarily due to unrealized gains on and capital contributions to TopCo LP Class A Limited Partnership Interest. - Education sector decreased primarily due to an unrealized loss on the Indirect equity investment in Nova Pioneer. - Entertainment sector increased primarily due to investments in HSEG and the Event Horizon Loan. - Food and agriculture sector decreased primarily due to the repayment of the AFGRI International Facility. - Financial services sector increased primarily due to an investment in Seven Rivers. - Infrastructure sector decreased primarily due to the repayment of the CIG Loan. - Insurance sector increased primarily due to a capital contribution to Helios Fund IV. - Retail and distribution sector increased primarily due to a capital contribution to Helios Fund IV and an investment in Seven Rivers. - Other sector increased primarily due to an investment in Seven Rivers, partially offset by the transfer of the Other Common Shares.